Twin Cities, Gemini

 Jericho’s monochrome world fragmented.
 The black in the world thinned out into nothing.
 There was only white.

 His head buzzed.
 His chest seized as his heart thundered.
-There was the taste of iron in his mouth.
+There was an iron taste in his mouth.
 He felt his grip tighten on the handle of his suitcase.
 He needed to do it.
 It was time.
 If he didn’t do it, every part of him would explode—implode—with this feeling.

 Jericho clicked open his suitcase, and a silver, thin cylinder no longer than his palm fell into his hand.
 He gripped it tightly in his hands.
 Finally.
 Finally.
 Finally.
 After all these years finally.
 One of them was right in front of him.